Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 )

-from anthropic.experimental.mcp import MCPClient
+from anthropic.lib.tools.mcp import async_mcp_tool

-async with MCPClient(mcp_process) as mcp:
+async with ClientSession(read, write) as mcp_session:

 max_tokens=4096,